stormpath/stormpath-dotnet-documentation/docs/social_login.rst

 ============

 Do you want users to authenticate with a social provider, such as Facebook?
-Stormpath provides integration with the following services:
+Stormpath provides integrations with the following services:

 * :ref:`Facebook Login <facebook_login>`
 * :ref:`Google Login <google_login>`